dajat/osticket-prereqs/README.md

 <img src="https://i.imgur.com/EbyvS5F.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Download and install Microsoft Visual C++ and MYSQL.
 Ensure that MySQL is downloaded for "Typical Setup" and Launch Configuration Wizard (after insall) is checked.
-Continue to install as Standard Configuration and add a password for MySQL.
+Continue to install as Standard Configuration, select Install as a Windows service and add a password for MySQL.
 </p>
 <br />